 - Government support

-- More than 60 oil and gas seeps to surface have been identified
+- There are 30 oil and 7 gas seeps to surface that have been identified

 - Analysis of recovered oil confirms favourable characteristics of 25o API gravity, and low sulphur (0.08%)

 Suai Loro-1 wellhead.
 Oil can be bailed from the pipe.

 Matai natural oil seep (2003)

 Matai surface oil seep (2016)

 Pipe marking Tafara East-1, originally onshore but now offshore.

 Two of approximately twenty gas seeps on the Bazol Anticline, immediately north.